Bringer-of-Light/Qt-Nice-Frameless-Window/README.md

 | 1 | 2 | 3 |
 |:--:|:--:|:--:|
 | ![](screenshots/screenshot_step_15.png) | ![](screenshots/screenshot_step_16.png) | ![](screenshots/screenshot_step_17.png) |
-8. After step 7 is done, something will be added into your myapp.pro file automaticly, run qmake again.
+8. After step 7 is done, something will be added into the myapp.pro file automaticly, run qmake again.
 ![](screenshots/screenshot_step_19.png)
-8. Use class "CFramelessWindow" as your base mainwindow class instead of QMainWindow.
+8. Use class "CFramelessWindow" as the base mainwindow class instead of QMainWindow.
 ![](screenshots/screenshot_step_18.png)

 ## Method 2
 If you already have a project say myproject.pro, then method 2 should be used.
 1. Copy folder "framelesswindow" and "projectinclude" to myproject path.
 2. Add "INCLUDEPATH += $$PWD/framelesswindow" and "DEPENDPATH += $$PWD/framelesswindow" in myproject.pro.
-3. Use class "CFramelessWindow" as your base mainwindow class instead of QMainWindow.
+3. Use class "CFramelessWindow" as the base mainwindow class instead of QMainWindow.

 # Platform
 - Tested with Qt5.9.2.